DanOlson/beer_list/README.md

 # fetch all your lists, including the one at Applebirds
 BeerList.lists

-# fetch only Applebirds
+# Unsupported in Rails (for now)
-list = BeerList.applebirds
+BeerList.applebirds

-# do something with list
 ```

 See [Getting A List](https://github.com/DanOlson/beer_list#getting-a-list) for more details.